The Honourable Stephen Smith

 Former Minister for Defence and Minister for Foreign Affairs

-Stephen Smith was the Federal Member for Perth for the Australian Labor Party from March 1993 until September 2013.
-In a distinguished career spanning 20 years in the Australian Federal Parliament, Mr Smith served as the Minster for Defence, and prior to that, as Minister for Foreign Affairs.
+Professor Stephen Smith was Federal Member for Perth for the Australian Labor Party from March 1993 until September 2013.
+In a distinguished career spanning 20 years in the Australian Federal Parliament, Professor Smith served as the Minster for Defence, and prior to that, as Minister for Foreign Affairs.

-Mr Smith completed his Bachelor of Arts and Bachelor of Laws at The University of Western Australia and has practised as a Barrister and Solicitor in Perth.
-He then completed a Master of Laws at London University, and subsequently lectured and tutored in Law in London.
+Professor Smith completed his Bachelor of Arts and Bachelor of Laws at the University of Western Australia and has practised as a Barrister and Solicitor in Perth.
+He then completed a Master of Laws in Public International Law at London University, and subsequently lectured and tutored in Law in London.

-During 1991 and 1992, Mr Smith was Special Adviser to the Prime Minister of Australia and Senior Adviser to the Deputy Prime Minister and Treasurer of Australia, Paul Keating.
+During 1991 and 1992, Professor Smith was Special Adviser to the Prime Minister of Australia and Senior Adviser to the Deputy Prime Minister and Treasurer of Australia, Paul Keating.